 Introduction: In this article – part of an ongoing “Introduction to Genealogy” series – Gena Philibert-Ortega discusses alternatives to death certificates in order to find information about your ancestor’s death.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 You want to confirm your ancestor’s date of death – so the obvious answer would seem to be that you should order their death certificate.
 We discussed in the last article in this series (see: Genealogy 101: #5 Death Certificates) how to find a death certificate, but what if the state that your ancestor died in wasn’t yet issuing death certificates when your ancestor died?
 Now what?

 It’s time to consider some death certificate alternatives.

 Alternatives to death certificates are numerous, depending on the time period and place you are researching.
 While a death certificate provides first-hand information on the death date, place, and cause of death, there are other resources that can also provide clues about death.

 To start with, make sure to thoroughly search the GenealogyBank.com, and library catalogs for records that document your ancestor’s death.
 Documents that might provide detailed information on your ancestor’s death include cemetery and funeral home records, wills and probates, and pensions.
 Or they might hint at a death because the person no longer appears in a record that you would expect to see them in, like a census or tax record (something genealogists refer to as “negative evidence”)., your favorite genealogy websites such as